-NYU Washington, DC and CapitalBop present composer, educator, bassist and band leader Michael Formanek and his Ensemble Kolossus.
+NYU Washington, DC and CapitalBop presented composer, educator, bassist and band leader Michael Formanek and his Ensemble Kolossus.
 This 17-person ensemble played compositions of great rhythmic sophistication that unfold in lyrical free expression.

 One marker of bassist, composer, band leader, and educator Michael Formanek's creativity and versatility is the range of distinguished musicians of several generations he's worked with.

 Formanek is also a composer and leader of various bands.
 His principal recording and international touring vehicle is his acclaimed quartet with Tim Berne on alto saxophone, Craig Taborn on piano and Gerald Cleaver on drums, which records for ECM; 2010's The Rub and Spare Change and 2012's Small Places both earned coveted five-star raves in Down Beat.
 Formanek writes, and the quartet plays, compositions of great rhythmic sophistication that unfold in a natural sounding way – challenging music the players make sound like lyrical free expression.
 His occasional groups include the 18-piece all-star Ensemble Kolossus, roping in many New York improvisers he works with.
 Ensemble Kolossus recorded their first CD of all Formanek originals for the prestigious ECM label in December of 2014.
 The CD, The Distance was released in February 2016 and in addition to numerous other accolades also received a five-star review in Downbeat!